New results released today point the way toward a potential new Alzheimer’s disease therapy, which will soon be trialled in Australia’s major cities.

 A collaboration between researchers at the Florey and CSIRO led have shown an association between higher levels of brain iron, the presence of the Alzheimer’s protein, amyloid, and poorer memory and language skills.

-Dr Scott Ayton and Professor Ashley Bush from the Florey Institute of Neuroscience and Mental Health and CRC for Mental Health led the study, published today in Brain, which used the data gathered from 117 participants in the Australian Imaging and Biomarker lifestyle (AIBL) study.
+Dr Scott Ayton and Professor Ashley Bush from the Melbourne Dementia Research Centre at the Florey and CRC for Mental Health led the study, published today in Brain, which used the data gathered from 117 participants in the Australian Imaging and Biomarker lifestyle (AIBL) study.

 Scientists have long known that the slow build-up of a substance known as amyloid in the brain determines whether people will eventually experience Alzheimer’s disease.
 The team of Australian researchers have shown that about 30 per cent of people in their 70s have high levels of amyloid in their brain, but confusingly, some retain all their cognitive faculties much longer than others.
 Some other factor had to be involved.
 It turns out, that something else may be iron.